What is the Scope of Marketing?

 Approach

-Sales adopts a direct and one-on-one approach, showcasing product benefits and addressing customer inquiries to close the deal.
+Sales adopt a direct and one-on-one approach, showcasing product benefits and addressing customer inquiries to close the deal.

 Marketing involves broader strategies like advertising, branding, and market research to appeal to a larger audience.